Michona/fitify-sample/README.md

 looked into it and used it, the better it feels.
 Writing UI code becomes efficient and fast.

+## Theming

+On a larger project, more focus should be put to Theming and Styling.
+I've used a basic setup here, but in an app with multiple screens and reusable components, it's worth investing more time into making a style/theme system that fits.
+Material Design is a good approach.

 ## Final thoughts

 I would love to talk more about architecture and solutions for different problems of large scale